Hometown Series: Eat, Sleep, and Play in Historic Herkimer, New York

 4.)
 Watch or Join in the Boiler Maker

 The Boiler Maker is often referred to as the country’s best 15K road race.
 It first started in 1978 and now occurs annually through the city of Utica, attracting over 20,000 runners from around the world.
-The week leading up to the big race is know as Boiler Maker Weekend and features a number of different activities for runners, such as a kid’s race and a health and wellness expo.
+The week leading up to the big race is known as Boiler Maker Weekend and features a number of different activities for runners, such as a kid’s race and a health and wellness expo.
 To celebrate the end of the race an after party is held at the F.X.
 Max Brewery.
 The race occurs on the second Sunday of July.

 5.)
 Visit Old Forge